jsutch/Data_Analysis_and_Visualization_With_Python/README.md

 - Does Seniority matter?

 **Analyzing Baseball Scores**
-This is a simple statsmodel stub
+- This is a simple statsmodel stub

+The jupyter notebooks can be opened in Github by clicking on the notebook file.
+Might need a refresh to load depending on your browser.